earthly/website/blog/_posts/2023-03-20-playwright-python-api-testing.md

  - API
  - Playwright
  - Framework
+excerpt: "Learn how to implement API testing using Playwright with Python and generate an allure report for API testing.
+Discover the benefits of API testing and how it can improve the quality of your software applications.
+Plus, find out how to fix failing tests and ensure the success of your API testing projects."
 ---

 Playwright is a popular end-to-end testing framework that Microsoft backs.
 With support for popular programming languages, such as Javascript, Typescript, Python, and Java, you can use Playwright to test your existing software projects.
 In addition to end-to-end testing, Playwright also supports API testing using built-in methods in the `APIRequestContext` class.
 This allows you to use a single tool to implement both end-to-end testing and [API testing](/blog/continuous-testing-in-devops).
 Moreover, Playwright provides customized reports with different types, such as CI report or [allure report](https://www.npmjs.com/package/allure-playwright).